paulmlaviwa/AccountingLedgerApplication/README.md

 # Accounting Ledger Application

 The **Accounting Ledger Application** is a Java-based financial management tool that simplifies financial tracking and reporting.
 It allows users to record deposits and payments, generate reports, and analyze their financial data conveniently.

 ![Screenshot (396)](https://github.com/paulmlaviwa/AccountingLedgerApplication/assets/14105717/22a6641b-05b6-4932-8b86-ce1e355a4de5)

-## Features
+## Features.

 - **User-Friendly Interface**: The application offers a simple and text-based menu for interacting with your financial data.